 - The applicant shall ensure that the cable does not cause a danger or nuisance to the public

-- Except where agreed as part of this licence no part of the highway may be closed at any time without the express and specific consent of the Highway Authority
+- Except where agreed as part of this consent, no part of the highway may be closed at any time without the express and specific consent of the Highway Authority

-- Any request for an extension to the period for which the licence has been granted must be made by submitting a further application to the Highway Authority at least 48 hours (excluding Saturday and Sunday and Bank Holidays) prior to the expiry of the existing licence
+- Any request for an extension to the period for which the consent has been granted must be made by submitting a further application to the Highway Authority at least 48 hours (excluding Saturday and Sunday and Bank Holidays) prior to the expiry of the existing consent

-- The applicant shall hold public liability insurance for the duration of the licence in an amount not less than £5 million in respect of each and every occurrence or series of occurrences caused by or attributable to any event giving rise to a claim
+- The applicant shall hold public liability insurance for the duration of the consent in an amount not less than £5 million in respect of each and every occurrence or series of occurrences caused by or attributable to any event giving rise to a claim

-- Nothing in this licence permits the applicant to interfere with or prevent or restrict access to apparatus owned, used or maintained by Statutory Undertakers
+- Nothing in this consent permits the applicant to interfere with or prevent or restrict access to apparatus owned, used or maintained by Statutory Undertakers

 - It is the applicant’s responsibility to obtain the necessary permission from any property owners to which the cable will be attached or overhang.
 Where the cable is attached to such property the applicant shall be responsible for any damage caused to property by the cable whilst it is present, including during erection and removal of the cable